 Everyone’s skin reacts differently when bed bugs bite them.
 This means that the bites or signs of bed bug activity may be different on your skin compared to somebody else’s.
+It is also common for a bed bug bite to be misidentified as a rash or another insect bite.
 Understanding the signs of bed bugs and their bites can help you identify an infestation early.

 Adult bed bugs feed at night.
 They move across your skin as they bite.
-Their feeding habits often result in the following:
+Their feeding habits often result in the following patterns, with bed bug bite marks frequently appearing in a straight line, which is a characteristic sign of a bed bug bite.

 This is when you can see multiple bites close together.
 This happens when bed bugs feed in the same area.